Scalia and St. Thomas host North Dakota State - WTOP News

 Saint Paul, Minnesota; Saturday, 2 p.m.
 EST

-BOTTOM LINE: St. Thomas faces North Dakota State after Amber Scalia scored 23 points in St. Thomas’ 76-69 loss to the UMKC Kangaroos.
+BOTTOM LINE: St. Thomas hosts North Dakota State after Amber Scalia scored 23 points in St. Thomas’ 76-69 loss to the UMKC Kangaroos.

-The Tommies are 5-3 in home games.
-St. Thomas has a 1-0 record in games decided by 3 points or fewer.
+The Tommies have gone 5-3 in home games.
+St. Thomas ranks fifth in the Summit with 22.4 defensive rebounds per game led by Sammy Opichka averaging 4.4.

-The Bison have gone 2-3 away from home.
-North Dakota State is 2-4 when it wins the turnover battle and averages 16.2 turnovers per game.
+The Bison are 2-3 on the road.
+North Dakota State ranks third in the Summit with 10.0 offensive rebounds per game led by Avery Koenen averaging 2.4.

-St. Thomas scores 72.1 points, 8.6 more per game than the 63.5 North Dakota State allows.
-North Dakota State’s 40.9% shooting percentage from the field this season is 2.5 percentage points lower than St. Thomas has given up to its opponents (43.4%).
+St. Thomas averages 5.2 made 3-pointers per game, 1.3 more made shots than the 3.9 per game North Dakota State allows.
+North Dakota State averages 68.7 points per game, 2.0 more than the 66.7 St. Thomas allows.

-The Tommies and Bison face off Saturday for the first time in Summit play this season.
+The Tommies and Bison meet Saturday for the first time in Summit play this season.

-TOP PERFORMERS: Jo Langbehn is scoring 15.5 points per game and averaging 5.1 rebounds for the Tommies.
+TOP PERFORMERS: Scalia is shooting 34.3% from beyond the arc with 1.7 made 3-pointers per game for the Tommies, while averaging 14 points.

-Avery Koenen is scoring 10.5 points per game with 7.0 rebounds and 2.1 assists for the Bison.
+Abby Krzewinski averages 1.5 made 3-pointers per game for the Bison, scoring 9.6 points while shooting 42.6% from beyond the arc.

 LAST 10 GAMES: Tommies: 5-5, averaging 70.4 points, 29.3 rebounds, 15.2 assists, 7.3 steals and 3.5 blocks per game while shooting 46.6% from the field.
 Their opponents have averaged 67.2 points per game.